-Hugo, The Oscars, and Sad Nostalgia
+Hugo, The Oscars, And Sad Nostalgia

-I recently tried to enjoy Hugo.
 It shouldn’t have been difficult.
 Besides a wealth of Oscar attention, the film had strong production talent behind it, a wonderful community of good actors (many recognizable from the Harry Potter series), and an overwhelmingly attractive visual design.

 So what went wrong?